Trade Terms Anatomy: The Complete FMCG Manufacturer-to-Retailer Taxonomy

 - Three retailers received growth rebates despite negative volume trends

-- Year 1: Eliminated legacy terms (saved 1.8pp of gross sales)
+- Year 1: Eliminated legacy terms.
+Saved 1.8pp of gross sales.

-- Year 2: Converted 15pp of unconditional terms to conditional
+- Year 2: Converted 15pp of unconditional terms to conditional.

-- Year 3: Introduced tiered performance thresholds on growth rebates
+- Year 3: Introduced tiered performance thresholds on growth rebates.

 Why Most Companies Get This Wrong

-The problem with aggregate management:
+The problem with aggregate management

-Typical commercial-audit findings: When a senior commercial team runs a full trade-terms audit in a mature FMCG P&L, the pattern is remarkably consistent — a large majority of spend (often 70-85%) turns out to be unconditional structural entitlements, even when the aggregate contract language names them as "rebates" or "incentives."
+When a senior commercial team runs a full trade-terms audit in a mature FMCG P&L, the pattern is remarkably consistent.
+A large majority of spend, often 70-85%, turns out to be unconditional structural entitlements, even when the aggregate contract language names them "rebates" or "incentives."
 Almost every pound is a structural giveaway that the retailer receives regardless of volume, distribution, or promotional compliance.
-The restructuring — shifting a meaningful share of terms from unconditional to conditional — is one of the highest-ROI interventions available in a mature portfolio, because it forces the same spend to buy measurable retailer behavior rather than passively transferring margin.

 Continue exploring